-The purpose of this module is to provoke thought, provide some information and tools, and generate some discussion about building a culture of civility in our individual units/departments as well as campus-wide.
+The purpose of this module is to evoke thought, provide some information and tools, and generate some discussion about building a culture of and respect in our individual units/departments as well as campus-wide.
 Please feel free to use the facilitation guide as a resource to help facilitate a discussion about civility in your department, work unit, classroom, and/or residence hall.
 You will be issued a printable certificate upon completion of the brief survey at the end.

 CREDITS: Developed by Marlo Goldstein Hode and Niki Stanley on behalf of the University of Missouri's Chancellor's Diversity Initiative and with the support of the Show Me Respect Civility Committee.
 Used with permission by Fresno State.